swirlai/swirl-search/docs/Developer-Guide.md

 * Log in to your Microsoft account, if prompted to do so

-* Return to the Swirl Search object and set `"subscribe": true` on that Search
+* Return to the SWIRL Search object and set `"subscribe": true` on that Search

 ## Detect and Remove Duplicate Results

-Swirl includes two `PostResultProcessors` that can detect and remove duplicates.
+SWIRL includes two `PostResultProcessors` that can detect and remove duplicates.

 | Processor | Description | Notes |
 | ---------- | ---------- | ---------- |